New York City, Philadelphia, Washington face tornado threat as heavy rain, severe storms threaten East Coast

 HOW TO WATCH FOX WEATHER

-Forecast models suggest rainfall totals could climb to as much as 3 inches across portions of eastern Pennsylvania and into southwestern New England, with localized amounts possibly exceeding those figures where storms repeatedly track over the same areas.
+Computer forecast models suggest rainfall totals could climb to as much as 3 inches across portions of eastern Pennsylvania and into southwestern New England, with localized amounts possibly exceeding those figures where storms repeatedly track over the same areas.

-Localized flooding is another concern where storms develop and repeatedly pass over the same communities, a phenomenon known as training.
+Localized flooding is another concern where storms develop and repeatedly pass over the same communities, a phenomenon known as training

 Areas with poor drainage, such as urban centers, may be particularly vulnerable to standing water on roads and highways, which could create travel headaches during the evening and overnight hours.